2care2teach4kids

 Equipment

-Many educators use simple materials, such as notebooks and cameras, to document learning in early childhood programs.
-In outdoor learning programs, waterproof notebooks are valuable tools for making observations during activities that may be wet or rainy (MDE, 2021).
+Educators can use simple materials, such as notebooks and cameras, to document learning in early childhood programs.
+In outdoor learning programs, waterproof notebooks are valuable tools for making observations during activities that may be wet or rainy (Minnesota Department of Education, 2021).

 Picture